rjomillo/hello-word/README.md

 Hi!

-Reden here, I like coding but I,m not that good.
+Reden here, I want to a programmer.

-I,m currently learning Application Developent and Emerging Technology.

 If you want to reach or contact me .... jomilloreden@gmail.com